kobaltedev/kobalte/packages/core/README.md

 # @kobalte/core

-Unstyled SolidJS components for building accessible web apps and design systems.
+Unstyled components for building accessible web apps and design systems with SolidJS.

 ## Installation